 Agencies reviewing a draft bill may favor it or have no objection.
 One or more may propose substantive or technical amendments, or perhaps a complete substitute.
-Divergent views can be reconciled by telephone, letter, e-mail, or interagency meetings called by OMB.
+Divergent views can be reconciled by telephone, letter, or interagency meetings called by OMB.

 After review, analysis, resolution of issues, and obtaining appropriate policy guidance, OMB advises the proposing agency that (1) there is "no objection" from the standpoint of the Administration's program to the submission of the proposed draft bill to the Congress, or (2) the proposed bill is "in accord with the President's program," if it implements a Presidential proposal.
-The submitting agency conveys this "advice" to the Congress in its transmittal letter.
+This "advice" is conveyed by the submitting agency to the Congress in its transmittal letter.
 (Major legislation is sometimes transmitted by the President.)